 There aren’t too many resources regarding development in TwinCAT, however there are a few pages/resources which I thought would be good to list here.
 Other than the standard Beckhoff infosys, these are the pages I’ve found.
 Please contact me if you know of any more resource I should add here!

-This is a russian TwinCAT blog maintaned by Voronin Nikolai.
+This is a Russian TwinCAT blog maintained by Voronin Nikolai.
 It’s updated at regular intervals with tons of interesting content!
 Nikolai covers both hardware and software in this blog.
 What I like particularly about this blog is that it covers new products/releases from Beckhoff.
-My russian is terribly bad, so I usually just use a google translate to English which works just fine.
+My Russian is terribly bad, so I usually just use a google translate to English which works just fine.

 An excellent blog written by Stefan Henneken – a real expert in TwinCAT development.
 I particularly like that Stefan writes about object oriented programming (OOP) techniques in TwinCAT, which is something that is particularly not too much about on the web.
 The content is both in German and English, so in the German case Google translate comes to the rescue.